TheOdinProject/curriculum/markdownlint/TOP005_blanksAroundMultilineHtmlTags/tests/TOP005_test.md

 <div>Valid single-line div</div>Might even have other <span>paragraph</span> content with it.

 <div class="lesson-content__panel" markdown="1">
-1. Opening tag invalid due to not being surrounded by blank lines.
+The opening tag is invalid due to not being surrounded by blank lines.
-2. Closing tag is, so is valid.
-3. Notice how non-lazy numbering does not flag a lint error, as the list content is part of the same `html_block` token, and not as their own separate tokens to be linted.
+Until a blank line is encountered, if there are any unrelated linting errors, the vast majority of them will not be caught due to how `markdown-it` parses `html_block` tokens.

+The closing tag is valid as it is surrounded by blank lines.

 </div>

-Non-empty line
+Non-empty/codeblock line
 <div class="lesson-content__panel" markdown="1">

-1. Opening tag invalid due to not being surrounded by blank lines.
-2. Closing tag invalid due to not being surrounded by blank lines.
+The opening tag is invalid due to not being surrounded by blank lines or codeblock delimiters.
-3. Notice how non-lazy number and blanks around lists rules are trigger, as the blank line 34 allows the list to be parsed as their own correct tokens.
+The blank line after it does allow the linter to correctly flag and unrelated linting errors in these lines if there are any.

 </div>

 <div>